Rang De Basanti: Music

-The soundtrack of Rang De Basanti, which was released by Sony BMG, featured music composed by A. R. Rahman and lyrics penned by Prasoon Joshi and Blaaze, an India-based rapper.
+The soundtrack of Rang De Basanti, which was released by Sony BMG, featured music composed by A. R. Rahman with lyrics penned by Prasoon Joshi and Blaaze, an India-based rapper.
 From the film's announcement in April 2005, Rahman was slated to compose the music.
 In a press conference with pop singer Nelly Furtado, he said that she was to originally have featured on the soundtrack, although this was ultimately prevented from happening due to a change in producers and other factors.
 Aamir Khan, with his knowledge of Hindi and Urdu, worked with Rahman and Joshi for the soundtrack.
 In addition, Mehra and Rahman chose him to sing for one of the songs.

 Joshi was impressed with Mehra, who was ready to adjust to his style of writing as well as his creativity.
 Confessing that the film's soundtrack was his favourite out of all his previous works, Joshi felt that it "was a wonderful experience getting to know the mindset of today's youth and to pen down their feelings".
 Speaking about one of his songs, "Luka Chuppi", in which veteran Lata Mangeshkar sang with Rahman, Joshi said that it was developed while discussing with Rahman the scene about a mother losing her son.
 Joshi wrote the lyrics about the mother and son playing hide-and-seek with the sad reality of the son being hidden forever.
 He confessed to have been in tears while Mangeshkar was singing the song.
 The soundtrack won the Filmfare Award for Best Music Director, and had two of its tracks, Khalbali and Luka Chuppi, considered for an Academy Award for Best Original Song nomination.

 While discussing typical Bollywood soundtracks, Nilanjana Bhattacharjya, a professor of music at Colorado College, noted that Rahman integrated traditional Punjabi cultural elements within his music for this soundtrack.
 Regionally defined elements such as a woman's prayer at the Sikh Gurdwara (Golden Temple) and the bhangra harvest dance are incorporated alongside more contemporary, global styles such as hard rock and hip hop to depict the cosmopolitan lifestyle of the youngsters in the film.